pickuppatterns/lab-12-busmall/LAB.md

 Plan your work, and work your plan.

+## Requirements For This Lab

+* Scaffold your repo with the usual README, CSS, JS, and HTML files.
+* Hard code your products data which should include:
+    ```js
+    {
+        name: 'product name',
+        image: 'product.png'
+    }
+    ```
+* You will need a `products-api.js` (only has a `getAll` of static data) and a `survey-api.js` (only needs an `add()`).
+* STRETCH goal, save the active survey after each add, then reload on page load.
+Don't forget to clear on survey end!)
+* Start a survey by creating a survey array by mapping the products array:
+    ```js
+    const survey = products.map(product => {
+        return {
+            name: product.name,
+            image: product.image,
+            views: 0,
+            clicks: 0
+        };
+    });
+    ```
+* The thing you want to build today will select three random products from the survey (copy of products array) and display them side-by-side-by-side in the browser window.
+* In addition, you'll want to be able to receive clicks on those displayed images, and track those clicks for each image.
+You'll also want to track how many times each image is displayed, for statistical purposes.
+* Upon receiving a click, as long as total is less than 25, three new non-duplicating random images need to be automatically displayed.
+In other words, the three images that are displayed should contain no duplicates, nor should they duplicate with any images that we displayed immediately before.
+(HINT: store the last image set on the `App`)
+* After 25 selections have been made, redirect to `user-summary.html`
+* User summary can have very rudimentary list with something like "3 votes for the Banana Slicer showed 6 times".

 ## Goals For This Lab

 **Note: There's a lot of moving pieces in this assignment, and more details to attend to than it might seem at first.
 Build methodically, in small pieces, that you test and check regularly.
 ACP regularly on at least one non-master branch.
 Sketching out a plan and breaking down the problem conceptually before getting into the code.**